-HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Office of Conservation, LR 47:59 (January 2021).
+HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Office of Conservation, LR 47:59 (January 2021), amended by the Department of Energy and Natural Resources, Office of Conservation, Injection and Mining Division, LR 51:376 (March 2025).

 A. The following minimum information required in \$3607 shall be submitted with a permit application to construct a new Class VI well or convert any existing well for Class VI service.
 The applicant shall also refer to the appropriate application form for any additional information that may be required.
 For information already on file with the office of conservation, the commissioner may accept the required information by reference provided they are current, readily available to the commissioner, and sufficiently identified to be retrieved.